How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 Just when you think you’ve exhausted all your coupon resources, think again.

 Tap into exclusive discounts through the Kellogg’s Family Rewards portal.
-Find printable and digital coupons for cereals, diapers, laundry detergent — more than just Kellogg’s products.
+Find printable and digital coupons for great deals on cereals, diapers, laundry detergent — more than just Kellogg’s products.

 Additionally, use the tool to earn points on other qualifying items.
 Exchange them for gift cards to popular retailers, like Starbucks, Domino’s and Sephora.